 For further information on native species and steep slope restoration, please contact the City Forester at 847.926.1604.

-Before working in the Steep Slope Zone, it is important to consult with a professional and contact the Department of Public Work: Forestry Section in regards to permit requirements.
-An approved permit is required for the removal of any vegetation (includes for landcaping, ecological restoration, or construction purposes) within the Steep Slope Zone.
+Before working in the Steep Slope Zone, it is important to consult with a professional and contact the Department of Public Works Forestry Section for permit requirements.
+An approved permit is required for the removal of any vegetation (includes for landscaping, ecological restoration, or construction purposes) within the Steep Slope Zone.
+Topping trees to improve a view is forbidden.

 For information related to ravine and bluff maintenance work or permit requirements for tree care, please see Tree Removal Permit Applications above.